Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/upgradeable-contract.rst

 This guide will show how to make a Rust smart contract upgradeable.

-Immutable smart contracts comes with the drawback that bugs cannot be fixed, new features and cost optimizations cannot be implemented.
+Immutable smart contracts come with the drawback that bugs cannot be fixed, new features and cost optimizations cannot be implemented.
 For some decentralized applications this is a problem and these need some way to upgrade the smart contract code.

 .. note::